brendt/stitcher.io/src/content/blog/2018-10-16-laravel-domains.md

 That's a value object.

 Working with user input isn't always straight forward.
-In Laravel applications you'll get an array of form data or an array of CLI arguments, and the rest is up to you.
+For example, in Laravel applications you'll get an array of form data or an array of CLI arguments, the rest is up to you.

 Value objects are a representation of that user data, in a structured way.
 Because we want don't want to concern our actions with input validation,